José Ortega (baseball): Detroit Tigers

+Minor leagues (2006–2011)

+On July 3, 2006, Ortega signed with the Detroit Tigers as an international free agent.
+He spent his first two professional seasons with the Venezuelan Summer League Tigers.
+In 2009, Ortega made 25 appearances for the Low-A Oneonta Tigers, compiling a 2-2 record and 3.97 ERA with 32 strikeouts and one save over 34 innings of work.

+Ortega split the 2010 season between the Single-A West Michigan Whitecaps, High-A Lakeland Flying Tigers, and Double-A Erie SeaWolves.
+In 43 appearances (one start) for the three affiliates, he accumulated a 3-4 record and 3.03 ERA with 61 strikeouts and one save across 68 1/3 innings pitched.
+Ortega spent the 2011 campaign with the Triple-A Toledo Mud Hens, but struggled to a 1-3 record and 6.30 ERA with 44 strikeouts in 50 innings pitched across 33 relief outings.

 2012: Debut with Tigers

 Ortega was called up to the Major Leagues by the Detroit Tigers in June 2012.
 He made his Major League debut on June 8, 2012 against the Cincinnati Reds giving up two hits in 1/3 innings pitched.
 After the game, Ortega was sent back down to minor league Triple-A Toledo Mud Hens.

 2013

 Ortega started the 2013 season with the Mud Hens where he went 1–0 with a 0.00 ERA in 14 innings pitched before being called up by the Tigers on April 29.

 2014

 Ortega was called up again on April 26, 2014 to add a fresh arm after the bullpen was heavily used that week.
 He had to be used right away when starter Aníbal Sánchez came out of the game in the 3rd inning.
-Ortega gave up four runs over 11/3 innings without giving up a hit, while allowing five walks.
-He was optioned back to the Mud Hens on May 6, 2014 to make room for Robbie Ray.
-On August 29, 2014, he was designated for assignment by the Detroit Tigers.
-From June 19 on, Ortega had a 4.78 ERA and a .406 OBP against with the Mud Hens.
+Ortega gave up four runs over 1 1/3 innings without giving up a hit, while allowing five walks.
+He was optioned back to the Mud Hens on May 6 to make room for Robbie Ray.
+On August 29, Ortega was designated for assignment by the Detroit following the promotion of Evan Reed.
+He cleared waivers and was sent outright to Toledo on August 31.
+From June 19 until the end of the campaign, Ortega had a 4.78 ERA and a .406 OBP against with the Mud Hens.